-If your company’s fiscal year runs in line with the calendar year then it’s easy to classify your dates into quarters and years for reporting.
+If your company’s fiscal year runs in line with the calendar year then it’s easy to convert dates into quarters and years for reporting.

 Convert dates to quarters with this formula (where cell A2 contains your date):